-Note:

-The above is not an exhaustive list of all the potential forms of abuse which employees may have to deal with on occasions.
-For information, please see "Keeping Children Safe in Education" 2021.
-This is a UK publication, but the types of abuse discussed are valid and can apply to any country around the world.
-All employees are required to read and acknowledge receipt of Part 1 of the document.
+Note: The above is not an exhaustive list of all the potential forms of abuse which employees may have to deal with on occasions.
+For information, please see "Keeping Children Safe in Education" 2024.
+Annex B. This is a UK publication, but the types of abuse discussed are valid and can apply to any country around the world.
+All employees based in the UK are required to read and acknowledge receipt of Part 1 of the document.